Nightwatch (1994 film)

-Nightwatch (Nattevagten) is a 1994 Danish horror thriller film directed and written by Danish director Ole Bornedal.
+Nightwatch (Nattevagten) is a 1994 Danish horror film written and directed by Ole Bornedal.
 The film involves Martin (Nikolaj Coster-Waldau) who gets a student job as night watchman at the Forensic Medicine Institute.
 When making his rounds he finds he must go to where the deceased people are kept.
-At the same time, a series of murders occur among women in Copenhagen as well as mysterious and unexplained things happening in the medical department.
+At the same time, a series of murders occur among women in Copenhagen, while mysterious and unexplained things happen in the medical department.

 Nightwatch was a success in Denmark and was shown at the Fantafestival in 1995.
-An English-language remake of the film, also directed by Bornedal, was released in 1997.
+An English-language remake of the film was released in 1997, and a sequel in 2023; both were also directed by Bornedal.
 The original Nightwatch was included on a list of the top 100 Danish films as chosen by Kosmorama.